 Most of these were after school lessons, I would take her (with 2 boys along) to the classes and we would wait for her to finish.
 Sometimes, son no.1 would go and sit behind her to watch her play the piano (sometimes annoy her too).
 I asked the boys if they would also like to learn how to play the piano, but they declined.
-Later on, they would learn how to read notes and music sheets because dear daughter would teach them at home and show them how to play on the keyboard.
+Later on, they would learn how to read notes and music sheets because dear daughter would teach them and show them how to play the keyboard.
 We later realized that our youngest can play by ear.

 Today, our daughter has been focusing on learning the violin, but she’s actually an art student (and art is beneficial too).
-While it’s not a surprise that she is in this direction (Dad is an artist), she never really asked us to enroll in art lessons as a child.
+While it’s not a surprise that she is in this direction (Dad is an artist), she never really asked us to enroll her in art lessons as a child.